 Quality indicators/criteria 1.
-Institution's academic profile and orientation 1.1 Miss sion and strategic planning 1 - 5 1.1.1 The Institution has formally adopted a mission statement, which is available to the public and easily accessible.
-5 1.1.2 The Institution has developed its strategic planning aiming at fulfilling its mission.
-5 1.1.3 The Institution's strategic planning includes short, medium-term and long- term goals and objectives, which are periodically revised and adapted.
-5 1.1.4 The offered programmes of study align with the aims and objectives of the Institution's development.
-5 1.1.5 The academic community is involved in shaping and monitoring the implementation of the Institution's development strategies.
+Institution's academic profile and orientation 1.1 Mission and strategic planning 1.1.1 The Institution has formally adopted a mission statement, which is available to the public and easily accessible.
+5 1.1.2 1.1.2 The Institution has developed its strategic planning aiming at fulfilling its mission.
+1.1.3 The Institution's strategic planning includes short, medium-term and long-term goals and objectives, which are periodically revised and adapted.
+1.1.4 The offered programmes of study align with the aims and objectives of the Institution's development.
+1.1.5 The academic community is involved in shaping and monitoring the implementation of the Institution's development strategies.
 4 1.1.6 In the Institution's development strategy, interested parties such as academics, students, graduates and other professional and scientific associations participate in the Institution's development strategy.
 5 1.1.7 The mechanism for collecting and analysing data and indicators needed to effectively design the Institution's academic development is adequate and effective.
-4 eqar/// e :009 ----------- ------
+4 Luctify ( Justify the numerical scores provided for the quality indicators (criteria) by specifying (if any)

-Justify the numerical scores provided for the quality indicators (criteria) by specifying (if any) the deficiencies
+Justify the numerical scores provided for the quality indicators (criteria) by specifying (if any) the deficiencies.